brave/brave-variations/src/README.md

 `finch_tracker` - NodeJS/TS console app to track seed changes.
 See https://github.com/brave/finch-data-private/#finch-tracker

+`proto` chromium protobuf files describing seed data format.

+`seed_tools` seed generator and related tools to create the seed from `/studies` directory.

+`test` is supporting code/data to use in tests.

 `web` WebUI hosted on griffin.brave.com.
 It parses raw seed data and shows them in human readable format.
 Doesn't use any sophisticated backend, 100% code runs on the client side.

-`test` is supporting code/data to use in tests

-`proto` chromium protobuf files describing seed data format.

 ## Commands and actions